 Our previous work attempting to locate the optimal parks in which to locate the next 200 parkrun events, revealed that there is substantial heterogeneity in parkrun participation across different communities in England: after controlling for travel distances, deprived communities have significantly lower participation rates (Schneider et al. 2019).
 This analysis was able to quantify, for the first time, how participation in parkrun varied in different communities in England.
 However, the analysis was interested only in the relationship between participation, access and deprivation and did not consider other potential determinants of participation in parkrun.
 This paper extends this part of our previous analysis to better understand how access, deprivation, ethnicity, population density and age of the community influence parkrun participation.

 Our initial hypothesis was that areas with a higher proportion of ethnic minority residents have lower participation in parkrun.
-We thought this because 1) there is strong evidence from survey data that ethnic minority individuals in England are less likely to be physcially active, and to engage in sport in general Sport England, 2) previous research has identified low levels of ethnic minority participation in parkrun Goyder et al. 2018 Fullagar et al. 2019.
+We thought this because 1) there is strong evidence from survey data that ethnic minority individuals in England are less likely to be physically active, and to engage in sport in general Sport England, 2) previous research has identified low levels of ethnic minority participation in parkrun Goyder et al. 2018 Fullagar et al. 2019.

 Methods